ad-8/dotfiles-nixos/README.md

 after this, do the *dry-run* from above to see changes or the *switch* to apply them

+# Annoyances
+- while modularizing the config, `nixos-rebuild` does *not* find a new file if it exists, but is *untracked* in the git repo

 # Links
 ## CLI Installation with flake and home-manager
 https://www.youtube.com/watch?v=2QjzI5dXwDY